-The Fire and Emergency New Zealand Bill requires the Board to publicly consult on proposed boundaries for local committees, and consultation will start once FENZ is legally established on 1 July 2017.
-Only after that can Local Committees be established and members appointed.
+The Fire and Emergency New Zealand Bill requires the Board to publicly consult on proposed boundaries for local committees, and consultation will start once Fire and Emergency New Zealand is legally established on 1 July 2017.
+Only after that can Local Advisory Committees be established and members appointed.

 The first pilot is being held in greater Auckland and started before Christmas 2016.
-The second pilot location is yet to be announced but will be running by March 2017.
+The second pilot location is Mid-South Canterbury, which started in March 2017.

 Further information on local committees and the pilots is available here

-The committees have an advisory function only – they will not be a governance or management committee, nor will they make operational decisions for FENZ.
+The committees have an advisory function only – they will not be a governance or management committee, nor will they make operational decisions for Fire and Emergency New Zealand.